 An advertisement showing my father with a Leprechaun computer appeared in the 10 January 1958 issue of Science magazine and can be viewed by clicking here.

 He had apparently not lost his interest in teaching, because a few years earlier in 1956 Dad had applied for the position of head of the Department of Electrical Engineering at Texas A&M and was offered the job later that year.
-(The letter offering the job gave him a choice of a salary of $10,500 for 11 months or $10,000 for 10 months, with a month or two available for contract work.)
-Despite asking for the job, he turned down the offer.
+The letter offering the job gave him a choice of a salary of $10,500 for 11 months or $10,000 for 10 months, with a month or two available for contract work.
+Despite having asked for the job, he turned down the offer.

 He remained at Bell Labs, focusing on applications of computers to telephone and data networks.
-In 1961 he moved to Rumson, New Jersey to take the job of director of military switching systems at the new Bell Labs location in Holmdel and was promoted to executive director of the Bell System’s network switching engineering in 1964.
+In 1961 he moved to Rumson, New Jersey to take the job of Director of military switching systems at a newly constructed Bell Labs location in Holmdel.
+Three years later he was promoted to executive director of the Bell System’s network switching engineering.
 He became a vice-president of systems engineering for Bell Laboratories in 1966, heading up the systems laboratory at Holmdel.
 In 1970 he was named VP of network planning and customer service for the Bell System network.

 He was elected to the National Academy of Engineering in 1970 and the National Academy of Sciences in 1971.
 He had been a Fellow of the Institute of Electrical and Electronic Engineers since 1969.
 He was also a member of the Telephone Pioneers of America, the National Society of Professional Engineers, and the Newcomen Society.